ChaoWang1995/ChaoWang1995.github.io/_pages/about.md

   - /about.html
 ---

-I am looking for a joint PhD. student position in machine learning.
+I am looking for a joint PhD. student position in information/digital literacy (education).

 A data-driven personal website
 ======